Third-country resettlement: South America

 Around 1,100 refugees, mainly Colombians, were resettled within South America between 2005 and 2014 through the "Solidarity Resettlement Programme".
 However, as many refugees expected to be resettled to the US or Europe 22% of them left again, possibly returning to the country of first asylum or the country of origin.

 In 2011 the combined quota of Argentina, Brazil, Chile, Paraguay and Uruguay together was 230 resettlement places.

 Resettlement gap

 The refugee resettlement gap refers to the number of refugees judged eligible for third country resettlement compared to the number of refugees who have been resettled in that year.
 The difference between these two figures occurs due to fluctuations in refugee needs and due to UN member state policies towards resettlement within their borders.
 In 2017, the UNHCR judged the number of refugees in need of resettlement to be 1.19 million.
 That same year, 75,200 refugees were submitted for resettlement, across all UN member states.
 In 2018, at the 24th Annual Tripartite Consultations on Resettlement, the UNHCR stated its intention to expand resettlement pathways and strengthen state partnerships.

+Empowerment dynamics

+Refugee empowerment is essential to integrate them into host societies.
+Empowerment Dynamics in third country resettlement refers to the different dimensions of empowerment that are essential to the refugee resettlement process.
+A research paper titled "Crystalline Empowerment: Negotiating Tensions in Refugee Resettlement," written by Tiffany A Dykstra-DeVette and Heather E Canary, sheds light on the complex dynamics of empowerment in the resettlement landscape.

+The research identifies three main forms of empowerment: economic, community, and technological, and explores the intricate web of tensions and dynamics embedded within each.
+The study highlights the coexistence of symbolic and material empowerment, the active and passive roles of refugees, and the paradoxical impact of technology on empowerment efforts.

+The research introduces the concept of "crystalline empowerment," which acknowledges the presence of contradictions, negotiations, and diverse cultural perspectives in the multifaceted nature of empowerment.
+It advocates for an inclusive approach that integrates diverse cultural understandings of empowerment instead of dominant Western-centric viewpoints.

+The study offers actionable insights for refining empowerment strategies in third country resettlement scenarios.
+These include the strategic recruitment of former refugees as caseworkers and the use of technology-based approaches to bridge communication gaps and enhance resource accessibility.

+The research emphasizes the importance of embracing diversity and contradictions in conceptualizing and executing empowerment strategies.
+It highlights the necessity of inclusive practices that honor and integrate various cultural perspectives, ultimately contributing to more effective and culturally sensitive resettlement initiatives.

+This research provides a nuanced understanding of empowerment in the context of refugee resettlement.
+It offers valuable insights and practical recommendations to inform more culturally sensitive and inclusive resettlement practices.